Payalmodi-del/JustEatRepo/README.md

 # Steps

-1. Feature File creation using Gherkin Language(natural plugin), it will give outline of scenario and steps
+1. Feature File creation using Gherkin Language(natural plugin needed to be installed in eclipse), it will give an outline of scenario and steps
 2. Step Definition file using cucumber Gherkin annotations, includ methods to run for steps defined in feature file
 3. Test Runner class using Junit and Cucumber Options(generated reports as well in json, xml and html format)

+# How to run the test:
+By russing Test Runner class or using mvn commands in command prompt

 ## TODO:
 1.open chrome, launch url http://www.just-eat.co.uk/